Breadcrumbs navigation

 The winner receives:

-• a paid for place at the BISA conference in June 2025 in Belfast.
-The prize includes the conference fee only; any other expenses (such as travel and accommodation) must be covered by the winner
+- a paid for place at the BISA conference in June 2025 at Belfast.
+NB: The prize includes the conference fee only; any other expenses (such as travel and accommodation) will have to be covered by the winner

-• a certificate signed by the British Council and BISA
+- a certificate signed by the British Council and the British International Studies Association

-British Council/BISA Special Commendation for Essay in Cultural Relations (number of prizes - four)
+British Council/BISA Special Commendation for Essay in Cultural Relations (number of prizes - two)

 The winners of a special commendation will get: